 Turns out, the carrot really is key to eating less and losing weight.
 Not that carrot; the metaphorical one.
 Science once again confirmed we’re far more motivated by rewards than punishments.

 This is illustrated by the humble Happy Meal, researchers found.
-Though people have complained about McDonald’s contribution to obesity, it turns out they might be onto something slimming.
+Though people have complained about McDonald’s contribution to obesity, it turns out they might be onto a very slimming secret.

 More than three-quarters of sixth-graders chose to pass up a full-size sandwich in favor of a half-sandwich and a pair of earbuds in one experiment in a series conducted by researchers from the University of Arizona’s Eller College of Management and University of Southern California.
 And a non-food reward got adults to cut calories too.